charlieschwabacher/subtree/README.md

 cursor
 ======

-Cursor is a library for reading and updating data in an immutable data structure.
-It works great with, but does not require, React.js.
+Cursor is a library for reading from and updating an immutable data structure.

 Cursor is designed w/ the following goals in mind:

 - to provide a **simple, familiar, human friendly api**

-- to **avoid coupling to react** - data can easily be shared between react and other parts of an app, or between multiple top level react components in different parts of a page.
+- to work well with, but **avoid coupling to react.js** - data can easily be shared between react and other parts of an app, or between multiple top level react components in different parts of a page.

 - to be **'pure render' friendly** - cursor objects are cached, making it easy to avoid unncessary rendering.